 Certified Facilitator of Adult Learning

-One on One Interaction with an Expert makes CFAL Different than other online Training Programs.
+One on One Interaction with an Expert makes CFAL stand out from other online Training the Trainer Programs

 Have you ever taken a self-paced, online training course?
 Have you ever had to develop a training program for employees?
 The majority of courses ask you to read the information or view the videos, then take a test.
 No human interaction required.
 I don't know about you, but when I take this type of course my method of operation is as follows.
 1. I see if I can view the online test.
 2. I find out how many times I can repeat the test before it boots me out of the system.
 3. If I can repeat the test more than twice, I go directly to the test and take it.
 4. If I fail the test, but the test shows me the correct answers, I write down the correct answers and re-take the test.
 Boom!
 Done!
 I have no investment in the material, just how fast I can "get this over with".
 And because I haven't really paid attention to the content, I may or may not be competent in the subject matter.
 And I may or may not value what is being taught